MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/snat-port-exhaustion.md

 ### [For a Linux pod](#tab/for-a-linux-pod)

-1. Execute into the pod that's identified having high outbound connections in [Step 2: Locate the Linux pod that has high outbound connections](#step-2-locate-the-linux-pod-that-has-high-outbound-connections) by using one of the following commands:
+1. Execute into the pod that's identified as having high outbound connections in [Step 2](#step-2-locate-the-linux-pod-that-has-high-outbound-connections) by using one of the following commands:

     - ```bash
       kubectl exec -it <pod name> -n <namespace> /bin/bash